Telephone: (657) 278-5593

 CAS 322 - Advanced Preschool Development

 Dr. Carrick received her Ph.D. in Psychology and Social Behavior from the University of California, Irvine.
 Her teaching and research focuses on young children with particular interest in preschoolers.
-She is currently a co-faculty advisor of the Child and Adolescent Studies Student Association (CASSA).
+She serves as a Faculty Fellow for the Student Creative Activities and Research on campus.

 Dr. Carrick’s research interests concern young children's emerging mental representational skills.
 Specifically, she is interested in how children understand pretense, fantasy, and truths versus lies, with an emphasis on how emotions may influence children's understanding.
 Her current projects include examining why preschool aged children show a positivity bias in their beliefs about the possibility of emotional events occurring and the role that parents play in shaping children’s beliefs about fantasy and reality.